deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

  “Bit dull-looking, isn’t it?”
 Taylor mused as they passed the tablet around.
 “It looks like a beer keg.”

-“An eight hundred meter beer keg,” Dye agreed.
+“An eight-hundred-meter beer keg,” Dye agreed.

 “How does something that big accelerate without crushing itself?”